-- 30.31.
-CPCs are encouraged to enter into bilateral agreements/arrangements that allow for an inspector exchange program designed to promote cooperation, share information, and educate each party's inspectors on inspection strategies and methodologies which promote compliance with IATTC Resolutions.
-A description of such programs should be provided to the IATTC Director which should publish it on the IATTC website. - 31.32.
+- 29. CPCs are encouraged to enter into bilateral agreements/arrangements that allow for an inspector exchange program designed to promote cooperation, share information, and educate each party's inspectors on inspection strategies and methodologies which promote compliance with IATTC Resolutions.
+A description of such programs should be provided to the IATTC Director which should publish it on the IATTC website. - 30.
 The port CPC may, in accordance with its domestic laws and regulations, invite officials from the flag CPC to observe or take part in the inspection of a vessel of that flag CPC based on appropriate agreements or arrangements.
 Flag CPCs shall consider and act on reports of infringements from inspectors of a port CPC on a similar basis as the reports from their own inspectors, in accordance with their domestic laws.
-CPCs shall collaborate, in accordance with their domestic laws, in order to facilitate judicial or other proceedings arising from inspection reports as set out in this Resolution. - 32,33.
-The IATTC Director shall develop model formats for prior notification reports and inspection reports required under this Recommendation, taking into account forms adopted in other relevant instruments, such as the FAO Port State Measures Agreement and other RFMOs, for consideration at the 2015 Annual Meeting of the Commission.

-- 34. The Commission shall review this Resolution no later than its 2018 Annual Meeting and consider revisions to improve its effectiveness. - 33.35.
+CPCs shall collaborate, in accordance with their domestic laws, in order to facilitate judicial or other proceedings arising from inspection reports as set out in this Resolution. - 31.
+The IATTC Director shall develop model formats for prior notification reports and inspection reports required under this Resolution, taking into account forms adopted in other relevant instruments, such as the FAO Port State Measures Agreement and other RFMOs, for consideration at the 2015 Annual Meeting of the Commission. - 32.
+The Commission shall review this Resolution no later than its 2018 Annual Meeting and take into account developments in other RFMOs and the FAO Port State Measures Agreement and consider revisions to improve its effectiveness.
+The Secretariat will report annually on the implementation of this measure. - 33.
 This Resolution shall enter into force on January 1, 2016.